-Inolving kids in education beyond the classroom has also been at the forefront of Audrey's focus as she has worked with kids and adults in experiential education for the past 5 years.
+Inolving kids in education beyond the classroom has also been at the forefront of Audrey's focus as she has worked with kids and adults in experiential education for the past 12 years.
 Audrey's studies and farming experiences reinforced her belief that being involved in growing food can be a pathway to living long, healthy lives and connecting with those around us.
-Audrey is passionate about the Sisters community, and has had a life long aspiration to start a Seed to Table Program in Sisters.
+Audrey is passionate about the Sisters community, and has had a life long aspiration to start the Seed to Table Farm in Sisters.
 She is excited to be serving her community in this way, and looks forward to connecting with you across a row of veggies in the garden!

 Assistant Farm Manager